confluentinc/schema-registry/docs/deployment.rst

 Backup and Restore
 ~~~~~~~~~~~~~~~~~~

 As discussed in :ref: `_schemaregistry_design`, all schemas, subject/version and id metadata, and compatibility settings are appended as messages to a special Kafka topic ``<kafkastore.topic>`` (default ``_schemas``).
-This topic is a common source of truth for schema IDs, and we recommend that you back it up.
+This topic is a common source of truth for schema IDs, and you should back it up.
 In case of some unexpected event that makes the topic inaccessible, you can restore this schemas topic from the backup, enabling consumers to continue to read Kafka messages that were sent in the Avro format.

+As a best practice, we recommend a backup solution that copies the data in the ``<kafkastore.topic>`` to another Kafka cluster using `Confluent Replicator <https://docs.confluent.io/current/multi-dc/index.html>`_, or out of Kafka to a separate storage (e.g. AWS S3) using a `Kafka sink connector <https://docs.confluent.io/current/connect/index.html>`_.
+These will continuously update as the schema topic updates.

+In lieu of either of those options, you can also use Kafka command line tools to periodically save the contents of the topic to a file.
 For the following examples, we assume that ``<kafkastore.topic>`` has its default value "_schemas".

 To backup the topic, use the ``kafka-console-consumer`` to capture messages from the schemas topic to a file called "schemas.log".
 Save this file off the Kafka cluster.